arpitbaheti/SDC1-P4/README.md

 # Advanced Lane Finding
 An advanced lane finding using OpenCV and python.
-As seen in the previous implementation [SDC_LaneDetection](https://github.com/arpitbaheti/SDC1-P4), the lane finding is based on edge detection and line fitting on top of the edges detected.
-In the advanced approach mentioned below, a histogram based lane detection is detailed which has a capability of tracking the lanes detected earlier.
-This approach also calculates the curvature of the lane and position of the vehicle from centre of the lane marking facilitating precise control of actuators.
+Which detec edges and fits the line on top of the detected edges.
+In the advanced approach mentioned below, a histogram based lane detection is detailed.
+This approach also calculates the curvature of the lane and position of the vehicle from centre of the lane.

-### Note: Headings of sections mentioned below are mentioned in the code as comments.
-Hence vey less reference is given to location of corresponding section in the code

 Steps involved in finding lanes markings:

- 1. Compute camera calibration matrix and distortion coefficients given a set of chessboard images
+ 1. Camera calibration matrix computation and distortion coefficients computation given a set of chessboard images
- 2. Preprocess input images
+ 2. Preprocess input images (undistort, Sobel gradient, magnitude , directive gradient, hls binary, gaussiab blur)
  3. Fit a second order polynomial over lane markings for both lanes separately
  4. Overlay the lane markings on input image
  5. Calculate radius of curvature and position of vehicle in the lane